 Viewing campaign performance data

-To view performance data for all of your campaigns at once, click the View insights button in the top-right corner of the page.
-This will take you to Messaging Insights.
+Click the View insights button in the top-right corner of the Campaigns page.

 Organizing your campaigns with folders